ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 #### resources
 It’s important to specify container CPU and memory requests and limits for each group spec.
 For GPU workloads, you may also wish to specify GPU limits.
-For example, set `Nvidia.com/gpu:2` if using an nvidia GPU device plugin and you wish to specify a pod with access to 2 GPUs.
+For example, set `nvidia.com/gpu:2` if using an Nvidia GPU device plugin and you wish to specify a pod with access to 2 GPUs.
 See {ref}`this guide <kuberay-gpu>` for more details on GPU support.